pnlnum/pnl/README.md

 - `-DLINK_TYPE`: SHARED or STATIC.
 Default is SHARED.
 Determine which type of library to build.

 - `-DPNL_ENABLE_TESTS`: ON/OFF.
 Default is ON.
 If OFF, no test is compiled nor registered for running with `ctest`.
 This is intended to be used when PNL is included as a sub project instead of being compiled as an external library.
+In such a case, the typical usage is

+        set(PNL_ENABLE_TESTS OFF CACHE BOOL "Disable PNL test.") add_subdirectory(some/path/to/pnl)
+        include_directories(some/path/to/pnl/src/include)

+        # Define some targets

+        # For every target, add
+        target_link_libraries(my_target pnl)
+        # On Windows, to ensure all the dll's are copied next to the executable
+        add_pnl_postbuild(my_target)

 #### Under Windows